OzMaatuk/chest_xray_classification/README.md

 ## Notes

 - The original notebook and script are kept as source material, but the new CLI workflow should be the primary path for future work.
+- `prepare.py` validates the local Kaggle image dataset.
+It is not a tokenizer/sharding script like the one used in text-model AutoResearch examples.
+- `program.md` defines the custom AutoResearch contract for this repository.
 - Full runs require PyTorch, torchvision, scikit-learn, matplotlib, seaborn, pandas, and Pillow.